gnaur/simbot/README.md

 ### Navigation Mode

-To Run and navigate the robot in a pre mapped space use these commands:
+To run and navigate the robot in a pre mapped space use these commands:

 To launch an actual robot: